ualberta-rcg/public/README.md

 1. To Do: Create more exaples like cryptic
 1. To Do: Create a example that does a lot of IO and  small amount of compute.
-1. To Do: Create a GPU example:"
+1. To Do: Create a GPU example